michinchin/bible/README.md

 ## Development Info

-### Localization
+### **Localization**

-For multi-language support we're using the [`i18n_extension`](https://pub.dev/packages/i18n_extension) library.
+For multi-language support we're using Marcelo Glasberg's `i18n_extension` library (<https://pub.dev/packages/i18n_extension>).

-It's super simple:
+It is super easy to use:

   1. Import `translations.dart`.

   2. Add `.i18n` to the end of your string.

-  3. And, at some point in the future, we'll need to add the string and its translations to the `translations.dart` file (could be easily automated by writing a command line utility that extracts all strings with the posfix `.i18n`).
+  3. And, at some point in the future, we'll need to add the string and its translations to the `translations.dart` file (which, could be easily automated by writing a command line utility that extracts all strings with the postfix `.i18n`).

-### Model Classes
+### **Model Classes**

-In general model classes should be defined as immutable, and kept as simple as possible.
+In general, model classes should be defined as immutable, and kept as simple as possible.

-For model classes that need to support equality comparison (`==`) and/or `copyWith`, the [`freezed`](https://pub.dev/packages/freezed) library can be used to reduce boilerplate.
-(The `freezed` library also provides access to some useful features that Dart doesn't currently support, such as union types (e.g. Kotlin & Swift) and lazily initialized variables.)
+For model classes that need to support equality comparison (`==`) and/or `copyWith`, Remi Rousselet's `freezed` library(<https://pub.dev/packages/freezed>) library should be used to keep our model classes consistent, and reduce boilerplate.
+The `freezed` library also provides access to some useful features such as union types, lazily initialized variables, and JSON serialization/deserialization.

+Note, if you edit a model class that uses the freezed library, the associated auto-generated dart file(s) need to be updated by running:

+> `flutter pub run build_runner build --delete-conflicting-outputs`

+Or, to start a persistent process that watches for changes, you can run:

+> `flutter pub run build_runner watch --delete-conflicting-outputs`

-### Bloc
+### **BLoC Classes**

-To keep our `bloc` classes consistent and reduce boilerplate, the [`bloc`](https://pub.dev/packages/bloc) library can be be used.
+To keep our `bloc` classes consistent and to reduce boilerplate we're using Felix Angelov's `bloc` library (<https://pub.dev/packages/bloc>).
+Its excellent documentation and example code can be found here: (<https://bloclibrary.dev>).